How to Write a Great Blog Post

 Include Helpful Information for your Ideal Customer

-Be sure your blog post provides helpful information, don’t just scratch the surface; dig deep.
+Be sure your blog post provides helpful information; don’t just scratch the surface; dig deep.
 If there are tools or resources you use when working on X subject, share them.
 Link to the websites that might be useful to your readers and tell them why it might help.
 By providing actionable information, you’ll help cement yourself as a resource in the field.
 Hopefully, they’ll go directly to your blog or website the next time they have a question.
-Even better, they might tell a friend about your site or share your blog post because it’s got such great information.
+Even better, they might tell a friend about your site or share your blog post because it has great information.

 Choose Images That Help Tell the Story